apache/mynewt-site/docs/os/get_acclimated/how_to_edit_docs.md

         $ git add -A
         $ git commit -m "My first doc change as a trial run"
 ```
-* Once you're ready to share your changes with the rest of the project team, you can use the git format-patch command to produce a patch file (or a nice set of patches in the future):
+* Once you're ready to share your changes with the rest of the project team, you can use the git format-patch command to produce a patch file (or a nice set of patches in the future) and email the patch file to dev@mynewt.incubator.apache.org.
+Later on you may attach multiple files in your email to the mailing list as part of an existing thread or a new one.
+Remember to summarize the issue you have tackled and your work if the commit message is not detailed enough.

+   If there is a JIRA ticket associated with your work you should post your patch files to the ticket.

 ```no-highlight
         $ git format-patch origin/trunk
 ```
-* Email the patch file to dev@mynewt.incubator.apache.org.
-Later on you may attach multiple files in your email to the mailing list as part of an existing thread or a new one.
-Remember to summarize the issue you have tackled and your work if the commit message is not detailed enough.

-   If there is a JIRA ticket associated with your work you should post your patch files to the ticket.
+* Alternatively, you can use the mirror on github.com to submit a pull request.
+The mirror is located at [https://github.com/apache/incubator-mynewt-site](https://github.com/apache/incubator-mynewt-site).
+It is up to you to decide whether to create a fork or a branch to work in and submit pull requests from.
+Your pull request will be reviewed by a committer for docs and merged into the master branch when the changes are understood and accepted.

 ### Conversion to HTML